 The United States is the world’s strictest major country for airport smoking, and travellers who haven’t flown domestically in a decade are often caught out.
-Until 2016, indoor smoking lounges were common at major US hubs — there were over 600 of them at one point.
-That year, a federal labour law re-interpretation classified airport terminals as enclosed workplaces, and almost every airport closed its indoor lounges within months.
+Indoor smoking lounges were once common at major US hubs — over 600 of them at their peak.
+But there is no federal law requiring airports to be smoke-free; instead, state and city clean-indoor-air laws steadily extended to airport terminals through the 2000s and 2010s, and almost every airport closed its indoor lounges.
 Today the US has 93+ commercial airports in our database, and only two — Las Vegas Harry Reid (LAS) and Nashville BNA — maintain confirmed indoor smoking access for ticketed passengers.

 For the other 91, smoking is outdoors only.
 That sounds simple.
 In practice, it isn’t.